Defence of the Reich: Night operations

 Josef Kammhuber recruited pilots Hermann Diehl and Wolfgang Falck to his command.
 They were important figures in developing the night fighter system.
 Using Freya radar, they could bring interceptors within 500 m of enemy aircraft.
 Diehl had helped develop radar controlled defences for daylight operations which were used at the Battle of the Heliogoland Bight in December 1939.
 Falck used two Würzburg radar sets during night operations in April 1940 and both recommended a command and control system using these technologies.
 Falck himself developed Helle Nachtjagd ("bright night-fighting").
 It involved Würzburg-controlled searchlights supported by 12 purpose-built nightfighters.
 This concept was limited, as searchlights could not operate effectively in cloud cover more than 5/10.

-Although Kammhuber was skeptical about radar, he established Kombinierte Nachtjagdgebiete (Combined Night Fighting Zones) around prime targets in which fighters cooperated with Würzburg sets supported by AAA.
+Although Kammhuber was skeptical about radar, he established Kombinierte Nachtjagdgebiete ("combined night fighting zones") around prime targets in which fighters cooperated with Würzburg sets supported by AAA.
 Although not successful at first, results soon improved.
 It was halted around October 1940, as a lack of long-range radar made it an unsuitable method.
-A second system, suggested by Diehl, involved a Freya married to a searchlight (Parasitanlage, or Parasite installation).
-It was designated Dunkle Nachtjagd (Dark Night Fighting).
+A second system, suggested by Diehl, involved a Freya married to a searchlight (Parasitanlage, "parasite installation").
+It was designated Dunkle Nachtjagd ("dark night fighting").
 It proved difficult to implement owing to production delays with the Freya.
 Kammhuber began to realise the potential of airborne radar at this time.
 After consulting Wolfgang Martini, a technical specialist in the Luftwaffe, the development of Lichtenstein radar began.

 Despite the Germans having only a fledgling defence, most of Bomber Command's operations against Germany in 1940–1941 failed.
 In the second half of 1940 170 RAF bombers failed to return.
 Only 72 of these were due to growing German competence in night fighting; 42 were claimed by the Luftwaffe and 30 by AAA units.
 The rest simply ran out of fuel.
 Most of these cases were caused by poor navigation training in the pre-war era.
 RAF loss rates were twice those of the Luftwaffe during The Blitz in the period, July 1940 and June 1941.
 The night offensives were defeated by a force of less than 60 aircraft in 16 Staffeln (squadrons).
 Night fighter defences claimed 421 RAF bombers in 1941.

 One notable tactic was Kammhuber's offensive action.
 In keeping with the Luftwaffe's defence by offensive action over enemy territory, Kammhuber suggested tracking bombers and attacking them as they took off from their bases in Britain.
 Hitler refused on the grounds that the German people needed to see the British bombers being brought down over Germany so as to be convinced they were being defended.
 After October 1941, the Luftwaffe stopped their mini offensive.
 Hitler's decision relieved Harris and Bomber Command.
 In 1940–1941 these intruders had been responsible for two-thirds of the RAF losses.
 The chance to wreak havoc on the bomber offensive was lost.
 In response, Kammhuber concentrated on building the Kammhuber Line.